practicalli/clojure-web-services/ring-compojure/create-a-webserver-with-ring/namespaces.md

   A function from that namespace can then be used by prefixing its name with the alias specified in the `require` expression.

-  Here is an example of including the `clojure.string` namespace and calling its `reverse` fuction
+  Here is an example of including the `clojure.string` namespace and calling its `reverse` function

 ```
 (require '[clojure.string :as string])